atcollab/at/docs/m/api/atphysics.CollectiveEffects.rst

 .. list-table::

    * - :func:`atbeam`
-     - ATBEAM generates a particle distribution according to a sigma matrix
+     - generates a particle distribution according to a sigma matrix
    * - :func:`atsigma`
-     - ATSIGMA constructs a beam sigma matrix 2x2 4x4 or 6x6
+     - constructs a beam sigma matrix 2x2 4x4 or 6x6

-.. py:function:: atbeam
+.. py:function:: atbeam(np,sigma)

+   | generates a particle distribution according to a sigma matrix
-   |   PARTICLES=ATBEAM(NP,SIGMA)  Generate a particle distribution according to a sigma matrix
+   |   **particles=atbeam(np,sigma)**  Generate a particle distribution according to a sigma matrix
-   |   PARTICLES=ATBEAM(NP,SIGMA,ORBIT) adds a center of mass to the distribution%
+   |   **particles=atbeam(np,sigma,orbit)** adds a center of mass to the distribution%
    |
    |   INPUTS
    |     1.
 NP     number of particles